Give us this day, December 15, our daily Elvis

 Actor Charles Laughton (Spartacus, Mutiny on the Bounty, Witness for the Prosecution, The Hunchback of Notre Dame, Advise & Consent, The Big Clock, Captain Kidd, The Canterville Ghost, Hobson’s Choice, It Started with Eve, This Land Is Mine) died of complications from gall bladder cancer at 63.
 Laughton had been the host of the first and second of three Ed Sullivan episode that Elvis Presley appeared on; while the Ed hosted one was from the waist up.

 December 15, 1964

-Dusty Springfield is deported from South Africa after performing in front of an multiracial audience at a show near Cape Town.
+Dusty Springfield is deported from South Africa for the “crime” of performing in front of an multiracial audience at a show near Cape Town.

 December 15, 1965

 The movie “Harum Scarum” opened in the U.S.

 The Vegas Artist in Residence and Tour Decade

 |There’s A Honky Tonk Angel (Who Will Take Me Back In)||CPA5||1631-08|